Social Media Marketing - Our Top Tips for your Small Business

 Tip: Don't get swayed by vanity; number of followers, likes and retweets are good measures for success, but they can also be deceiving.
 Remember, not every follower is useful to you.
 It is better to have 500 great followers that are existing or potential new customers, than 5000 followers in cities or countries that will never use your services products.

-Not going as well as you hoped?
-Testing of your social media content needs to be ongoing.
+13. Testing, testing… Not going as well as you hoped?
+Testing of your social media content needs to be on-going.
 You need to have a monthly if not a weekly check of how your content is performing, and what can be done to remedy not optimal numbers and figures.
 Bettering your campaigns can be done by optimising timing of posts, include stronger call to actions, improve the curation of industry content etc.